Dunnatello-DifferentFusion/Visions/README.md

 ### Scope Reduction
 This project also taught us on how to reduce scope creep to deliver a completed project.
 Our original idea was not feasible, so scaling down our game design allowed us to deliver a product with all of the functional requirements met.

+## Future Plans
+There is definitely potential for more features to be added to this project in the future.

+### User Interface Improvements
+Currently, the UI is minimal with only information about the weapon state.
+However, score and time survived information could be added as UI elements to make the game more engaging.

+Additionally, a conclusion screen could show the player's final results and lead the player to a high scores menu with their top scores.

+### Universal Render Pipeline Conversion
+The project could be converted to the Universal Render Pipeline to improve graphical fidelity and allow for better lighting/shaders.

+### Weapon Improvements
+The weapon could be rendered on a separate camera layer so that the weapon does not clip (stick) into walls.
+Furthermore, the weapon could be animated to feature weapon shake and muzzle flashes to improve the feedback loop.

+### Sounds
+More sounds could be added to the environment to improve the user's immersion.
+Currently, the zombies do not make noise, but adding footstep and zombie noises could help the player know when zombies are near.

+### Animations
+The zombie animation controller could be improved to feature zombie walking and attacking animations.

+### Web Support
+Since the project currently has low graphical overhead (since it features minimalistic graphics), it could potentially be converted to run in HTML5.

 ## Team Members
 | Team Member | Roles |
 | ------------- | ------------- |